 Do you know about the Google snippet length increase in the organic search results?
 Google’s longer snippet news has given rise to various questions among site owners and search engine marketers.

 When did this happen?
-It started at about mid-November.
-It was on November 22nd when SISTRIX’s dataset started to see the increase, and it was more than 50%.
+It started around mid-November.
+On November 22nd, SISTRIX’s dataset started to see an increase, and it was more than 50%.
 As of December 2nd, at least 1 of the top 10 or around 51% of search results have these longer snippets.

 Let us say that you have already expanded your titles to make them longer and more attractive than the old ones.
-Even though your titles are no longer, it does not mean that you will just discard the old one.
-You still have to monitor the traffic and CTR (Click through rate) not only of the new titles but also of the old ones as this can still influence your SEO.
+Even though your titles are no longer, it does not mean that you will just discard the old ones.
+You still have to monitor the traffic, and CTR (Click through rate) not only of the new titles but also of the old ones, as this can still influence your SEO.

 Just in case you still can’t identify the distinctions, let me show you an illustration.

-Google did not only increased the length of the titles that are displayed on the search results page, they also make some changes to the meta descriptions.
+Google did not only increase the length of the titles displayed on the search results page but also made some changes to the meta descriptions.

 See the screenshot below:

-These new changes may not be a terrible thing, particularly for those individuals who are struggling to adhere to the title requirements.
+These new changes may not be a terrible thing, particularly for individuals struggling to adhere to the title requirements.
 Besides, with more character allowance, we can incorporate more watchwords (keywords) into our titles and meta descriptions.
-Who knows it can lead us to a better ranking, right?
+Who knows, it can lead us to a better ranking, right?

-Be that as it may, these changes are still new and Google could change their search result algorithm again.
+Be that as it may, these changes are still new, and Google could change its search result algorithm again.
 Since this is just a sort of testing or trial, we can’t make certain if these changes are confirmed or not until Google officially announces it.
 Yet, it is a decent sign for us to know and observe what’s presently happening in the industry.